Access the Code of Practice online

 Any remaining swarf will not be in contact with the metallic substrate and will not cause deterioration of the roof, its effect is aesthetic only.
 Overly aggressive efforts to remove such swarf is likely to damage the appearance of the cladding without enhancing its durability

-Swarf created by unacceptable practices, such as the use of grinders and friction power blades on, or adjacent to the cladding, is often hotter on contact with the cladding.
+Swarf created by unacceptable practices, such as the use of grinders and friction power blades on, or adjacent to the cladding, is often hotter in contact with the cladding.
 The heat may cause it to embed deeply in the organic film and be in contact with the protective metallic substrate.

 Friction cutting that creates swarf can also cause heat damage to metallic and organic protective surfaces.